fandywang/thirdparty_intro/README.md

 * [PyBrain](http://pybrain.org/) - PyBrain is a modular Machine Learning Library for Python.
 Its goal is to offer flexible, easy-to-use yet still powerful algorithms for Machine Learning Tasks and a variety of predefined environments to test and compare your algorithms.
 PyBrain is short for Python-Based Reinforcement Learning, Artificial Intelligence and Neural Network Library.
 In fact, we came up with the name first and later reverse-engineered this quite descriptive "Backronym".
 * [parameter_server](https://github.com/mli/parameter_server) - A distributed machine learning framework.
 * [vowpal_wabbit](https://github.com/JohnLangford/vowpal_wabbit) - John Langford's original release of Vowpal Wabbit -- a fast online learning algorithm.
+* [Theano](http://deeplearning.net/software/theano/) - Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+* [Caffe](http://caffe.berkeleyvision.org/) - Caffe is a deep learning framework developed with cleanliness, readability, and speed in mind.
+It was created by Yangqing Jia during his PhD at UC Berkeley, and is in active development by the Berkeley Vision and Learning Center (BVLC) and by community contributors.
+Caffe is released under the BSD 2-Clause license.

 ## 数据交换协议